 DIAL's service began in Bentley Library with two paid workers and, after various moves, transferred in 1995 to shared premises at The Disability Resource Centre.
-During this time DIAL's staff increased to 9 paid workers and 20 volunteers with the quality and range of services improving dramatically.
-In November 2004, DIAL relocated to its own premises based at Shaw Wood Business Park and currently employs 20 paid workers and 46 volunteers.
+In November 2004, DIAL relocated to its own premises based at Shaw Wood Business Park.

 DIAL is currently funded by:

 Doncaster Local Authority